Super-Protocol/docs/docs/developers/deployment_guides/tunnels/repo.md

 git push
 ```

-Now go to the tab `Actions` from your repository and run `Run Test App tunnel-tunnel on SuperProtocol`.
+Now go to the tab `Actions` from your repository and run `Run Test App tunnel-client on SuperProtocol`.
 The order should be created and artifact `last-orders.txt` containg your order ID should be available for download.

 ## Setup DNS